r3m00n/Noits/README.md

 # Noits

-> A small Learning-App for my GF's Linguistic class
+> A small Learning-App for my Friends's Linguistic class

 How to use: